MrHsiehVCS/unit3-pp/README.md

 You now have all you need (variables, if statements, Scanner) to make a choose your own adventure game!
 Make one for Mr. Hsieh and your friends to play.

+Make a new file with a class that has it's own main function, and have the game run from there.

 ### Simple Example

 ```java